jvsrinivasan/jvsrinivasan/README.md

 - 👋 Hi, I’m @jvsrinivasan
 - 👀 I’m interested in Mainframe and Python
-- 🌱 I’m currently learning Python for AI and ML
 - 📫 How to reach me?
-Email me at jvsrinivasan7@gmail.com
+Email me at jvsrinivasan7@gmail.com / srinivasan.ssiet@gmail.com
+- 👇 Currently working on the repo that's pinned below

 <!---
 jvsrinivasan/jvsrinivasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.